ealkl/Proj.net---pyODBC/README.md

 A small code example, for connecting to a database through the ODBC driver with the language Python.
 In this example, I've used Mac OS 10.6.8

 Assumptions:
-Installed and working SQL database, with functional connection.
+* Installed and working SQL database, with a functional connection.
+* Python 2.6 installed with working interpreter.
+* Knowledge of ODBC, and how it's setup on your specific OS.
+* Eclipse or another IDE, to debug/test my code.
+However you can also run the script from within a terminal, by calling interpreter binary & path_to_script.
+Like so: "python /opt/bin/pyODBC.py".

 Requirements: